avra0601/Software-Engineering/homework1.md

 * _A systematic, disciplined, quantifiable approach,_
 * _The principles of computer science, design, engineering, management, mathematics, and other disciplines.._
 _to creating, developing, operating, and maintaining cost-effective, reliably correct, high-quality solutions to software problems."_

+### ANSWER 6 - ABSTRACTIONS,CONVERSATIONS, SPECIFICATION, TRANSLATION AND ITERATION

+**Abstractions**

+Abstraction is one of the most important technique in software engineering.
+It is all about solving problems by developing abstractions that involves breaking down a problem into smaller parts until we can immediately solve it by an existing abstraction.
+It is about removing unnecessary details and keeping parts relevant to the project.
+Once the smaller parts are taken care of, we can synthesize the solution back up and solve the larger ones until an optimal solution is obtained.
+It is basically used to reduce complexity of systems and increase efficiency by identifying important features for representation.
+There is data abstraction – which is representation of data objects and Procedural abstraction – that is representation of instructions.
+Abstraction includes encapsulation, data hiding, inheritance and polymorphism.
+For example, if we have two functions that are performing the same task, we can combine it into a single function to get the desired result.
+We most of the time use abstractions that are created by others – sometimes we need to develop a product which involves certain function that have already been used before.
+Also, we most of the time use abstractions that are created by others.
+In this case we use the already available abstractions and add our features to it.
+This way we get to save time as well as prevent ambiguity.
+Examples of where abstraction is used include architecture of systems, databases, programming languages, software framework and file systems.

+ **Conversations**

+Conversations play very important role in delivering a successful product.
+It involves having constant interactions with everyone involved in the project right from the beginning, to work as a team so as to keep everyone up to date on what’s happening, to come up with changes/ innovative solutions we think are better than earlier due to changes in demand of the product in the market or changes in the final deliverables.
+The key here is communicating effectively with people around us to make the project successful.
+The individuals involved here could be clients, domain experts, developers, designers, testers, marketers or the end users.

+**Specifications**

+Requirement and Specifications - both go hand in hand.
+ **“Requirements Define Necessary Objectives (‘The What’) and Specifications Define How to Meet The Objectives (‘The How’) ”**[1]
+As it is rightly said, establishing right requirements and specification is the first and one of the most -important steps in software engineering.
+It is very important that we understand what has been specified already and build a project plan as best as we can do, as this lays a solid foundation to build a project.
+Not establishing them right might lead to problems that surface later in the development cycle causing more money and time to be spent in fixing the problems.
+It is true that we might not have a clear picture of all the requirements and specifications at the start of the project and various requirements might evolve as the project progresses.
+That said, we must have a plan in place to handle new changes, overcome the challenges faced and incorporate solutions when necessary – in short facilitate incremental development.

+A few specification types include Imperative, Declarative and Relational based on the way they are modeled.
+In particular, the specification phase involves various steps such as building the technical documentation, finalizing the software’s to be used, designing the project, preparing test plans and test cases, development lifecycles.
+The main points to be considered in this phase is to review if the details are right, complete, compatible, achievable and testable.
+Therefore, the importance of establishing good requirements and specifications is important.

+**Translation**

+Software engineering involves translation at every stage.
+The concept of a software product is translated to requirement specification.
+Specifications are then transformed into design which is then transformed into code and finally code is translated by compilers to give us the software end product.

+**Iteration**

+A project works best when done iteratively; when the application/project is developed step by step.
+The clients’ needs keep changing, new elements need to be added, and problems need to be rectified.
+Hence we need to iteratively incorporate them by making modifications to designs and adding new functionalities instead of waiting till the very end of the project.
+A new version of the software is produced in each cycle of the model.
+The advantages of taking the iterative approach is: Having a much better end product since the defects are detected and rectified at an earlier stage, more attention is given to design and development than documentation in earlier stages.
+This phase works best when the project is big and major requirements are well defined.